ISU Procedure for Operation of Unmanned Aircraft Systems (UAS)

 ISU faculty, staff, and students seeking to operate UAS for ISU education/course-related purposes must follow the Federal Aviation Administration guidance hosted in their Policy Library.
-Specifically, read the following FAA Legal Interpretations on Unmanned Aircraft Systems publication:
+Specifically, read the FAA guidance on Unmanned Aircraft Systems for Educational Users

 All UAS operated by faculty, staff, and students in connection with ISU research-related activities must be operated by (or if enrolled in a UAS academic program, under the direction of) an individual with the requisite certifications and experience necessary to conduct the UAS operation lawfully and safely pursuant to ISU’s blanket Certificate of Authorization (COA).

 All UAS use by faculty, staff, and students in connection with ISU department-related activities must have a Part 107 certified pilot and follow all Part 107 regulations.

 All faculty, staff, and students operating ISU-owned UAS for either education/course-related or research-related activities for a third party (internship, externship, or under contract, whether or not there is compensation) must abide by Part 107.

 For any flight taking place on non-ISU owned property, whether for education/course-related purposes or for research, written permission from the owner must be in hand at the time of operation of the UAS.
 Be prepared to provide this if requested by ISU, for example, to ISU Public Safety.